History, Philosophy and Mission

 "We know how to talk with our patients, and we know how to listen."

 Adolescent-Young Adult Medicine (AYAM) in New York City was founded in 1990 by Dr. Andrea Marks.
 Dr. Marks was inspired to open a private practice to meet the myriad of unmet health care needs of adolescents and young adults, which had been documented in her own research and that of others in the field.
-Dr. Karen Rosewater joined the practice in 2000, Dr. Doris Pastore in 2007, and Dr. Risa Fridy in 2017.
+Dr. Karen Rosewater joined the practice in 2000, and Dr. Doris Pastore in 2007.
 The practice is designed to provide a welcoming ambience, respect for both the autonomy of young patients and the concerns of their parents, and importantly, office visits with sufficient time to talk and listen, to think and formulate a plan.

 Our Mission and Philosophy